pyccel/pyccel/README.md

 Alternatively, Pyccel can be deployed through a **Linux Docker image** that contains all dependencies, and which can be setup with any version of Pyccel.
 For more information, please read the section on [Pyccel container images](#Pyccel-Container-Images).

-It is possible to use pyccel with anaconda but this is generally not advised as anaconda modifies paths used for finding executables, shared libraries and other objects.
+It is possible to use Pyccel with anaconda but this is generally not advised as anaconda modifies paths used for finding executables, shared libraries and other objects.
-Support is provided for anaconda on linux/macos.
+Support is provided for anaconda on linux/macOS.

 On Windows support is limited to examples which do not use external libraries.
 This is because we do not know of a way to reliably avoid [DLL hell](https://en.wikipedia.org/wiki/DLL_Hell).